 The Ideapad 330 offers a DVD drive, so you’ll be able to watch and listen to the movies and music you already own and love.

 Dell’s Vostro lineup is designed for business customers.
 The inexpensive 15-inch systems cover all the essentials and focus on productivity.
 The manufacturer has two different series: The 3000-series models start at 239 Euros (~$255, excl.
 VAT) and use simple cases with optical drives.
 Models from the 5000-series are equipped with a nicer chassis and have more similarities with Ultrabooks (no optical drive).
+You should bear in mind that the Vostro series is designed with the professional workplace requirements in mind, which made me list it in the recommendations as your third best laptop with the numeric keypad.

 Our test model is a Vostro 15 5568 with a Core i5 processor, 8 GB DDR4-RAM, 256 GB SSD as well as a matte FHD TN panel.
 This preconfigured model is listed for 619 Euros (~$660, excl.
 VAT) in Dell’s online shop.
 Rivals for the Vostro 15 are other business devices like the HP ProBook 450 G4, the Acer TravelMate P259, and the Lenovo ThinkPad E570, which is currently in review as well.